maum-ai/cotatron/README.md

 - `config/global`: Global configs that are both used for training Cotatron & VC decoder.
   - Fill in the blanks of: `speakers`, `train_dir`, `train_meta`, `val_dir`, `val_meta`.
   - Example of speaker id list is shown in `datasets/metadata/libritts_vctk_speaker_list.txt`.
+  - When replicating the two-stage training process from our paper (training with LibriTTS and then LibriTTS+VCTK), please put both list of speaker ids from LibriTTS and VCTK at global config.
 - `config/cota`: Configs for training Cotatron.
   - You may want to change: `batch_size` for GPUs other than 32GB V100, or change `chkpt_dir` to save checkpoints in other disk.
 - `config/vc`: Configs for training VC decoder.